+After our LOMS session things really turned around for me.
 All of a sudden, companies started actively recruiting again.
 Between October to early November, I had at least one interview every week.

 Six interviews later with Oliver Wyman, I was offered the opportunity to finally launch my career on a high note.